Santa Barbara County, California: Law enforcement & crime

 The Santa Barbara County Sheriff's Office provides law enforcement for the unincorporated areas of the county, as well as several cities within the county.
 The cities that the Sheriff's Office provides police services for include Buellton, Carpinteria, Goleta and Solvang.
 In total the 640 full-time employees of the Sheriff's Office are responsible for 2745 mi2 of the county.

 Founded in 1850, the Santa Barbara Sheriff's Office is the oldest law enforcement agency in the state.
-In its early days, the department battled outlaws Salomon Pico and Jack Powers.
-Initially having a single Sheriff, aided only by a jailer and guard in charge of the chain gang, the department now has over 600 full-time employees.

 The following table includes the number of incidents reported and the rate per 1,000 persons for each type of offense.

 Economy

 Oil production began in 1886 with drilling in Summerland.
 Enormous oil fields such as the Orcutt, Lompoc, Santa Maria Valley, and Cat Canyon fields provided jobs and a steady supply of oil, gas, and asphalt since the first oil discovery in the Solomon Hills in 1901.
 Protests have marked periodic resistance to the impact of oil drilling over the years.
 A protest in 1929 in Santa Barbara expressed the frustration of the wealthy who came here to get away from it all.
 The largest spill in California waters, credited as a spark for the modern environmental movement, coated the beaches and Santa Barbara Harbor with a thick crude in 1969.
 In recent years, major oil companies have left the area, turning over their oil leases to small independents, and decommissioning some leases areas that were no longer profitable.
 Concerns about the economy were foremost when, in 2014, Measure P was placed on the county ballot.
 If approve by the voters the measure would ban "high-intensity petroleum operations" in the county.

 The city of Santa Barbara and other coastal communities support a significant tourism economy.
 White-collar jobs, previously with an emphasis in aerospace but more recently in software and other high-tech pursuits are encouraged by proximity to the University of California, Santa Barbara.
 Vandenberg Space Force Base has traditionally had a large economic impact in the northern portion of the county and continues to be the site of frequent satellite launches.